 As part of its sustainability management, Amprion has developed a sustainability strategy that has clear objectives and comprises five fields of action.
-It also sets the framework for our first Sustainability Report.
+It also defines the framework for our regular Sustainability Report.
 In this report, we make our commitment visible and establish the basis for dialogue with our stakeholders.
 One focus here is on climate protection: based on our climate strategy, we have set ourselves ambitious objectives for reducing greenhouse gas emissions.
 Closely linked to this is sustainable financing of our investments.

 Contributions to the UN Sustainable Development Goals